YuekunElla/STAT220/README.md

           *  The average downloads of selected photos
           *  The median downloads of selected photos
           *  The amount of photos which was gotten more a million of downloads
-          *  The dowloads ratio per photo
+          *  The distribution of dowloads ratio per creator

       * Creating a project report